tumblr/docs/api.md

 #### Response

 Each response includes a `blog` object that is the equivalent of an `/info` [response](#blog-info).
 Posts are returned as an array attached to the `posts` field.

+**Important note:** Post content can be in two formats: legacy or Neue Post Format (NPF).
+By default, posts returned from this endpoint (and any other endpoint that returns posts) will be in the legacy post-type-based content formats described below.
+NPF-created posts from the official Tumblr mobile apps will be returned as text/regular posts to maintain backwards compatibility.
+To help transition to an NPF-only world, you can pass along the `npf=true` query parameter to force _all posts_ returned here to be in Neue Post Format (also described below).

 **Fields available for all Post types:**